athrvakulkarni11/newgate-2/readme.md

 - Data is stored in a Supabase PostgreSQL database.
 - Streamlit is used for the web interface.
 - Async operations are implemented for improved performance.

+PS: I have kept .env and strealit configuration for files for your use they are not pushed by mistake it is for ease of use for you locally , i would not push them otherwise